alandekok/recli/SYNTAX.markdown

 It would be expensive to specify the above example using the "one line for each allowed syntax" paradigm.

+## Repetition

+The standard "+" and "*" can be used to repeat any subset of a syntax.

 ## Combination and Nesting

 The above examples can be combined, of course: